FemiAdesola/frontend-project/README.md

 6. Theme was used for light and dark mode
 7. Pagination was created
 8. Debounce was setup for search input
+9. Creates Redux persistent store for storing data in Redux

 ## Getting started
 ### Home page